hucker/ten8t/README.md

 1) Do nothing (empty rc file or dictionary) to run EVERYTHING.
 2) Only list exclusions.
 Useful in cases where you are testing several things that are mostly similar.
-3) Use tags, phases and selectors to run subsets of your tests.
+3) Use tags, phases and levels to run subsets of your tests.
 4) You can completely punt and ONLY use ruids and regular expressions.
 Super powerful, but you need to plan well.

 ```text